Autodesk/hig/packages/vanilla/DEVELOPING.md

 # Visual Regression Tests

+We use [Gemini](https://github.com/gemini-testing/gemini) with Sauce Labs to have a consistent browser to test against.

 1. Create a local file called `.env` and contact someone on the `#orion-hig-web-dev` slack channel for credentials.
 You'll need a `SAUCE_USERNAME=xxxxx` and a `SAUCE_ACCESS_KEY=xxxxx`
 1. Run the gemini tests and generate a report: `$ yarn gemini-report`
 1. View the report: `$ open ./gemini-report/index.html`